Voltron: Defender of the Universe (video game)

 Voltron: Defender of the Universe is a twin stick shooter adventure game based on the Voltron television series, developed by Behaviour Interactive and published by THQ.
-The game was released on November 29, 2011 for PlayStation 3 and released on November 30, 2011 for Xbox 360.
+The game was released on November 29, 2011 for the PlayStation 3, and the following day for the Xbox 360.
 The game allows players to play as all five lions from the series and to control Voltron, a huge robot formed by combining those lions.
 The game received mixed reception among critics.
 Some reviewers were critical of the Voltron robot gameplay sequences, yet others praised the lion sequences.
 Most critics spoke highly of the fan service given.
 The game is now delisted and not available for purchase.

-However the game is still available on the UK psn store.

 Plot

 Voltron: Defender of the Universe is based on the cartoon series of the same name.
 Five pilots, known as the Voltron Force, pilot large mechanized lions in defense of the universe.
 They defend the universe primarily against King Zarkon and his Drule Army, which also consists of special creations known as robeasts.
 These creatures are hundreds of feet tall and can best the Voltron Force in their individual lions.
 Therefore, in times of greater peril the five lions can combine to form Voltron, a massive robot able to best robeasts and restore peace.